dhooome229-sketch/simple-interest-calculator/README.md

-# Simple Interest Calculator
+# github-final-project

-This project is a simple interest calculator created as part of the Git and GitHub course project.
+This project is a final Git and GitHub course project for calculating simple interest.

 ## Features
 - Calculates simple interest